Similac NEC Lawsuit

 Individual NEC cases range in severity from mild to severe.
 Mild cases of NEC only cause moderate discomfort and are not life-threatening.

-NEC classified as severe are frequently fatal for the baby and can have permanent consequences even if the infant survives.
+NEC classified as severe is frequently fatal for the baby and can have permanent consequences even if the infant survives.
 Severe NEC causes pain from acute inflammation of the bowels.
 If not promptly diagnosed and treated, serious NEC infections will cause a perforation or hole to form in the intestine’s wall as the tissue decays.

 This perforation of the intestinal wall is what makes NEC so deadly for newborns.
 The hole in the intestine enables harmful bacteria to leak out into the abdominal cavity.
-Once the infection takes hold outside the intestine it will rapidly develop into a widespread systemic infection and eventually cause sepsis and death.
+Once the infection takes hold outside the intestine, it will rapidly develop into a widespread systemic infection and eventually cause sepsis and death.

 Link Between Baby Formula and NEC Is Not New

 Scientific evidence linking Similac to NEC in preemies dates back to the 1990s.
 But the weight of the scientific evidence reached a critical mass.
-It is impossible to dispute that feeding cow-milk formulas like Similac to premature babies greatly increases the baby’s risk of developing NEC.
+It is impossible to dispute that feeding cow milk formulas like Similac to premature babies greatly increases the baby’s risk of developing NEC.

 Premature babies who are fed with Similac instead of breast milk are ten times more likely to develop NEC.
 This has prompted many prominent public health organizations such as the American Academy of Pediatrics to strongly caution against feeding Similac or other cow-milk formulas to premature infants.